amadeusolofsson/sleepy58/README.md

 # sleepy58
-# NOT TESTED YET AT THIS STAGE.
-PROBABLY DOESN'T WORK

 ## A low-profile 4x6 orthocolumnar wireless keyboard with a 5-key thumb cluster.
 It uses [ZMK](https://github.com/zmkfirmware/zmk) together with the Seeed Studio XIAO BLE nRF52840.